facebookresearch/ELI5/README.md

 ## Downloading the Reddit Data

-The first step consists in downloading the Reddit Data drom the files provided at pushshift.io for all months from 07/2011 to 07/2018.
+The first step consists in downloading the Reddit Data from the files provided at pushshift.io for all months from 07/2011 to 07/2018.
 This is done by running:

 ```
 python download_reddit_qalist.py -Q